vicramon/ember-tutorial/chapters/ember-template.md

 partial 'user'
 ```

 This would render the `user` template inside the current template.
 It would not use the controller or view.
+Unlike Rails, Ember does not expect your template to be prefixed with an underscore.

 As you can see, the `render`, `view`, and `partial` helpers enable you to compartmentalize code as much as you need.
 If you only need to show additional markup, just use `partial`.
 If you need markup with some javascript attached, use `view`.
 If you need markup that has access to its own set of properties and actions, then you'll need to use `render`.